marcosbermejo/nodejs-restful-api/README.md

 - **Logging with Winston:** Application events and logs are managed using Winston, providing a structured approach to log management.

+- **Husky and Commitlint:** Husky is used to run ESLint and tests before each commit to ensure code quality.
+Commitlint is used to validate commit message titles according to conventional commit standards.

 - **Swagger Documentation:** API documentation is available using Swagger.
 You can access the Swagger documentation at [http://localhost:3000/](http://localhost:3000) when the application is running.